Skip to content

 Which parts of your real estate business are inside the AML/CTF regime, and which sit outside it.

 The AML/CTF regime does not apply to real estate agents as a profession.
-It applies to specific services — "designated services" — listed in the AML/CTF Act 2006 (Cth) at section 6, Table 3.
-For real estate, three items are relevant (Items 53–55):
+It applies to specific activities — "designated services" — listed in section 6 of the AML/CTF Act 2006 (Cth).
+For real estate there is one item: Table 5, Item 1 — brokering the sale, purchase or transfer of real estate.

 • Sales agency work (residential and commercial)